What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Dataset and Annotation

 \subsection{Follow-up Questions Annotation}

 We invited workers on Amazon Mechanical Turk to create follow-up questions for each question-answer pair.
-We first presented a dialogue history, e.g. a question-answer pair, and instructed Turkers to imagine themselves as an interviewer to collect information from their interviewees through follow-up questions.
-To facilitate the creation of high-quality follow-up questions, we asked annotators first to select the most interesting and meaningful entity mentioned in the dialogue context that they may want to ask in the follow-up question.
-And then, annotators need to specify what relation of the selected entity they want to collect in the follow-up questions.
-As the last step, we instruct annotators to write a follow-up question in a clear and coherent manner based on the above information.
-More details are reported in the Appendix.
-We manually went through all annotations and made minor edits to ensure quality, and the comparisons among our dataset and previous related datasets are presented in Table \ref{table:stat}.
+We first presented a dialogue history, e.g., a question-answer pair, with the overarching survey objective and instructed people to imagine themselves as an interviewer who aims to collect informative and truthful information that contributes to the overall survey objective from their interviewees through a follow-up question.
+We derive the survey objective based on the topic of the extracted Q \& A pair, e.g, [topic] preference.
+To facilitate the creation of high-quality follow-up questions, we first asked people to select the most interesting and meaningful topic that they wanted to ask about in the follow-up question from mentioned knowledge entities in the dialogue history.
+Then, they needed to specify the relation of the selected entity as the follow-up question focus.
+As the last step, we instructed people to write a follow-up question in a clear and coherent manner based on the above-mentioned criteria (Sec. \ref{appendix:statistics}).
+We manually went through all annotations and made minor edits to ensure quality.
 We compensated our workers at the rate of \$12 per hour.